Learn all about the different aspects of filmmaking in fun and friendly classes.

 In response to the Covid-19 pandemic, we implement a range of safety measures that comfortably exceed government guidelines.

-This includes operating a bubble system, one way travel and use of PPE.
+This includes operating a class bubble system, plenty of routine cleaning and hand washing, one-way travel and use of PPE.